Skeletonek/slb_ljpm_oss/README.md

 As of now, it is recommended to run the project in **Godot Engine 4.3**

 ## Supported platforms

+{- WARNING! -}
+{- As of 2.0-Alpha+6, support for ARMv7 devices with Android OS has been dropped -}

 - Microsoft Windows x86_64
   - Windows 10 22H2+
   - Windows 11 22H2+